 Our by-laws provide that, at each annual meeting of shareholders, our shareholders will fix the number of directors to be elected to our Board of Directors.
-At our 2007 annual meeting of shareholders, the shareholders voted to fix the number of directors at six.
-Subsequent to that meeting, our Board of Directors voted to enlarge the number of directors constituting the full Board of Directors to seven, and voted to fill the vacancy so created, as permitted by our by-laws.
-Our Board of Directors currently consists of seven members.
+At our 2009 annual meeting of shareholders, the shareholders voted to fix the number of directors at nine, and our Board of Directors currently consists of nine members.
 The shareholders may increase or decrease the number of directors constituting the full Board of Directors, provided that such number may not be less than three.

-We are proposing that shareholders fix the number of directors to be elected at the meeting at eight.
-We are nominating the seven current directors listed below for re-election, and we are also nominating Daniel M. Junius, who is not currently a director, for election at the meeting.
+We are proposing that shareholders fix the number of directors to be elected at the meeting at nine.
+We are nominating the nine current directors listed below for re-election at the meeting.
 Persons elected as directors at the meeting will serve in office until the next annual meeting of shareholders and until their successors have been elected and qualified or until they die, resign or are removed.